sandee-p/EasyConsulting/README.md

 - [More...](#)

- <p align="left">For this project you have to create firebase console for authentication , mongodb for database and stripe for payment gateway.</p>
+ <p align="left">For this project have used firebase console for authentication , mongodb for database and stripe for payment gateway.</p>
- <p>After then put all the credential env file respectly for backend keep them in root folder</p>
- <p>create a jsx file in root and add here firbase config info</p>
- <p>eventully if you having any issues startin this project fill free to contact me. love to help you.</p>